Best Factory Games for Co-Op

 Factory Town

 It fits best for players who want a softer, more approachable automation game with city builder energy around the edges.
 This is also one of the better picks for mixed-skill groups because the game is less likely to punish imperfect play.
+If you want that same cozy co-op energy with more creature-driven logistics, start with Oddsparks instead.

 The main drawback is tension.
 If your idea of the best factory games co-op means high complexity and constant problem-solving pressure, Factory Town may feel too gentle.